Soccer-Nunez and Firmino on target as Liverpool prove too strong for Saints | Sports-Games

 The striker, who cost Liverpool a total of 95 million euros ($98.34 million) when he signed from Benfica in June, grabbed his second goal three minutes before halftime, meeting another cross from Robertson from close range.
 Nunez was a handful for Southampton all afternoon, causing chaos in the air every time Liverpool sent a ball into the box and linking up well with his team mates, conjuring up an outrageous backheel to play in Firmino although the Brazilian was thwarted by Southampton keeper Gavin Bazunu.

-Firmino, who this week was left out of Brazil's squad for the World Cup, put Liverpool in front in the sixth minute by glancing an Andy Robertson free kick into the net.
-Moments later Southampton replied with a similar effort, Che Adams rising to head in James Ward-Prowse's set-piece delivery and score the club's first goal under new manager Nathan Jones.

-Uruguay international Nunez restored Liverpool's lead in the 21st minute by volleying home a cross from 19-year-old midfielder Harvey Elliot.
-The striker, who cost Liverpool a total of 95 million euros ($98.34 million) when he signed from Benfica in June, grabbed his second goal three minutes before halftime, meeting another cross from Robertson from close range.

-Nunez was a handful for Southampton all afternoon, causing chaos in the air every time Liverpool sent a ball into the box and linking up well with his team mates, conjuring up an outrageous backheel to play in Firmino although the Brazilian was thwarted by Southampton keeper Gavin Bazunu.
 The second half lacked the frenetic nature of the first although Liverpool goalkeeper Alisson Becker had to make two good saves to preserve his side's two-goal cushion while Mohamed Salah spurned a great chance when he robbed possession and raced free into the area only to miscontrol the ball.
+MILNER MILESTONE

+James Milner came off the bench to make his 600th Premier League appearance, becoming only the fourth player to do so after Ryan Giggs, Gareth Barry and Frank Lampard.
+"It's a big number isn't it?
+It's unbelievable.
+It's been a very long time," said the 36-year-old Milner.

+Liverpool defender Trent Alexander-Arnold was pleased his side had been able to build on the momentum from their 2-1 win at Tottenham Hotspur last week, which came after defeats to Nottingham Forest and Leeds United.
+"We've had a mixed start to the season, very disappointing results and some good ones.
+You need consistency in this league and we haven't shown that this season.
+Last week was a big win and we've followed it up this weekend," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)